izaakwesleyjephson/jhu-data-science/README.md

 # jhu-data-science

-A repor containing the assignments for the JHU Data Science Specialization
+A repo containing the assignments for the JHU Data Science Specialization